 They are different bacterial species associated with different benefits (lactobacillus, bifidobacterium, bacillus…).
 The best option is to get a supplement that contains different strains (or opt for one with strains specific to your condition).
 You also have to think about the delivery system of the supplement you choose.
 Research on this issue is actually confusing because, according to some people, it’s unlikely that these bacteria survive the production, storage and digestion processes and actually reach your gut.
 For that reason as well, it’s important to look for probiotics with a high count of living bacteria per capsule.
 To me, it’s mainly a case of trusting the brand’s claims.
 Again, I get mine from Nutrixeal.

 I tend to alternate between these nutrient-dense supplements depending on my needs of the moment:

 – Chlorella (here), a micro-algae high in chlorophyll, protein, vitamin A, B, iron and zinc.
-It’s great for detoxifying heavy metals and toxins and for boosting the immune system.

 The ones on my radar